 In cases where children are involved, the court may grant custody of the pet to the parent who receives primary custody of their children.
 Because courts attempt to base their rulings based on what is best for the children, they are unlikely to separate them from their pet after their parents have just divorced.

 If you owned your pet before you married your spouse, especially if you owned it before you and your spouse started dating, there is a good chance that the court will rule in your favor.

 When you’re heading into a divorce, too much is on the line for you to go in without an experienced family lawyer on your side.
-At The Harris Law Firm, our Colorado family law attorneys are prepared to deal with any aspect of your divorce, and will work with you to prepare a plan that will provide you the most beneficial outcome.
+At The Harris Law Firm, our Colorado pet custody attorneys are prepared to deal with any aspect of your divorce and will work with you to prepare a plan that will provide you the most beneficial outcome.
 Contact us today through our online form, or call us at (303) 622-5502 to set up a meeting with one of our attorneys.